List of states with nuclear weapons: Nuclear forces comparison

+Many countries formerly operated a wider range of strategic and especially tactical systems, especially during the Cold War.
+While most of these are no longer operational, Russia is the only country as of 2025 believed to operate nuclear-armed anti-ballistic missiles, surface-to-air missiles, anti-ship missiles anti-submarine weapons, depth bombs, and torpedoes.

 Recognized nuclear-weapon states

 These five states are known to have detonated a nuclear explosive before 1 January 1967 and are thus nuclear weapons states under the Treaty on the Non-Proliferation of Nuclear Weapons.
 They also happen to be the UN Security Council's (UNSC) permanent members with veto power on UNSC resolutions.